 Using her training and education coupled with compassion and empathy, Bethany supports her patients and families as they come to realize that a healthy, happy life in recovery is possible.

 She is a licensed clinical social worker and a certified advanced alcohol and drug counselor.
-She is also trained as a Rainbow Advocate and Educator.
+She is also trained as a Rainbow Advocate Clinical Specialist.
+She is currently working on her doctorate in social work at Millersville University, Millersville, Pennsylvania.
 She has a Master of Social Work and a Master of Education in human sexuality, both from Widener University in Chester, Pennsylvania.
 She also has a Bachelor of Science in psychology from the University of Pittsburgh.

 In this work, I get to watch patients open themselves to the possibilities that recovery offers as well as see the healing that takes place when family members have the expert support they need to come back together.”